Raid on Unadilla and Onaquaga

 Map detail showing the western frontier of New York.
 Unadilla and Onaquaga (spelled "Oghwaga" on the map) are marked in blue.

-The Raid on Unadilla and Onaquaga was a military operation by Continental Army forces and New York militia against the Iroquois towns of Unadilla and Onaquaga in what is now upstate New York.
+The Raid on Unadilla and Onaquaga was a military operation by Continental Army forces and New York militia against the Haudenosaunee towns of Unadilla and Onaquaga in what is now upstate New York.
 In early October 1778, more than 250 men under the command of Lieutenant Colonel William Butler of the 4th Pennsylvania Regiment descended on the two hastily abandoned towns and destroyed them, razing most of the buildings and taking or destroying provisions, including the inhabitants' winter stores.

 The raid was conducted in retaliation for a series of raids on frontier communities by Brant's Volunteers, led by Joseph Brant, and Butler's Rangers, under the command of Major John Butler, during the spring and summer of 1778.
 Unadilla was located in what is now the Village of Unadilla, Town of Unadilla, Otsego County, and Onaquaga was located in what is now the Town of Windsor, Broome County.

 Background

 With the failure of British General John Burgoyne's campaign to control the Hudson Valley at the Battles of Saratoga in October 1777, the American Revolutionary War in upstate New York became a frontier war.
-During the winter of 1777–78, Major John Butler, Mohawk war leader Joseph Brant, and the leaders of the other British-allied Iroquois developed plans to attack frontier settlements in New York and Pennsylvania.
+During the winter of 1777–78, Major John Butler, Mohawk war leader Joseph Brant, and the leaders of the other British-allied Haudenosaunee developed plans to attack frontier settlements in New York and Pennsylvania.

 In February 1778, Brant established a base of operations at Onaquaga (present-day Windsor, New York).
-He recruited a mix of Iroquois and Loyalists estimated to number between two and three hundred by the time he began his campaign in May.
+He recruited a mix of Haudenosaunee and Loyalists estimated to number between two and three hundred by the time he began his campaign in May.
 One of his objectives was to acquire provisions for his forces and those of Major Butler, who was planning operations in the Susquehanna River valley.
 Brant began his campaign in late May with a raid on Cobleskill, and raided other frontier communities throughout the summer.